datawire/ambassador-docs/docs/emissary/pre-release/tutorials/quickstart-demo.md

 1. Apply the configuration to the cluster with the command `kubectl apply -f quote.yaml`.

 1. Copy the configuration below and save it to a file called `quote-backend.yaml` so that you can create an `AmbassadorMapping` on your cluster.
-This `AmbassadorMapping` tells $productName$ to route all traffic inbound to the `/backend/` path to the `quote` service.
+This `AmbassadorMapping` tells $productName$ to route all traffic inbound to the `/backend/` path, on any host that can be used to reach $productName$, to the `quote` service.

   ```yaml
   ---